Mtk-git01/wb_factfulness_01/README.md

 - aggregates multiple observations within the same year into one annual record

 ### 2. Linear interpolation
+### Note on missing data
+The World Development Indicators (WDI) documentation notes that development data may have limitations in availability, reliability, and comparability, and that multiple aggregation methods are used depending on the indicator.
+In this project, I use a simple linear interpolation / fill method for demonstration purposes to create a continuous annual series, rather than to replicate the official WDI aggregation rules. :The WDI documentation notes that development data may contain missing values and may not always be fully comparable across countries and years.
+In this project, I use a simple linear interpolation method for demonstration purposes rather than attempting to reproduce the official aggregation rules.
+[WDI Sources and Methods](https://datatopics.worldbank.org/world-development-indicators/sources-and-methods.html).
 When a country has missing years between two observed points, the project fills those gaps using **linear interpolation**.

 If a value is observed at year `x0` and another value is observed at year `x1`, then the interpolated value at year `x` is: